Dortch Stove Works: Jamison Bedding Company

-Adaptive Reuse
+Adaptive reuse

 In 1995, the city began accepting design ideas for the redevelopment of the site.
 By the summer of 1996, a plan for the adaptive reuse of the site that had been submitted by local businessman Calvin LeHew was accepted.
 Local news reported that he intended to rehabilitate the plant and convert it into a retail and entertainment center.
 Renovations on the property, to be known as The Factory at Franklin, began in 1997, with the first businesses opening in January 1998.
 Completion of the renovation was officially announced on January 18, 2005.
 During this time, the Factory was home to over 70 tenants.

 In 2012, the plant was sold to billionaire Brad Kelley, who operated the Factory for nine years, until it was sold to Holladay Properties in 2021[8].
 Today, the Factory operates as a mixed retail, dining, and entertainment space.

-National Register Listing
+Historic status

 On November 13, 1997, Dortch Stove Works was entered in the National Register of Historic Places.
 The listing included nine buildings and structures, six contributing and three non-contributing.
 The plant was listed under Criteria A for its significance to the commercial and industrial development of Franklin.
 At the time of its entrance to the National Register, Dortch Stove Works was also entered into the Tennessee Register of Historic Places.